-- The Board of Directors held six meetings in 2022 with the obligation to disclose to the Abu Dhabi Securities Exchange the dates and results of those meetings. - Board members are committed to annually disclosing their independence during 2022 and disclosing any change affecting their independence, including their membership in other boards of directors, where members signed a pledge for all positions they hold as at the end of 2022, as well as the statement of disclosure and independence signed by them at the first board meeting after the General Assembly in 2022. - The committees of the Board of Directors exercised their functions optimally, where the Audit Committee held four meetings, and the Nominations and Remuneration Committee held three meetings and the Investment Committee held one meeting, while the Insider Follow-up and Supervision Committee held one meeting, in addition to the Risk Committee held one meeting, and during those meetings the committees carried out their tasks and reported to the Board of Directors the results and recommendations reached by the committees and follow-up implementation. - The company's management is obliged to disclose quarterly and annual financial statements within the legal period allowed.
+- The Board of Directors held five meetings in 2023 with the obligation to disclose to the Abu Dhabi Securities Exchange the dates and results of those meetings. - The committees of the Board of Directors exercised their functions optimally, where the Audit Committee held five meetings, the Nominations and Remuneration Committee held four meetings and the Investment Committee held one meeting, while the Insiders' Trading, Follow-up and Supervision Committee held one meeting, and during those meetings, the committees carried out their tasks and reported to the Board of Directors the results and recommendations reached by the committees and follow-up implementation. - The company's management is obliged to disclose quarterly and annual financial statements within the legal period allowed.

-2. Statement of ownership and transactions of Board of Directors members and their spouses , and children in the company securities during 2022
+2. Statement of ownership and transactions of Board of Directors members and their spouses, and children in the company securities during 2023

-Board members abide by the provisions of article 17 of Cabinet Resolution No. (12) Of 2000 concerning the regulation as to the listing of securities and commodities, and furthermore, the article (36) of the Decision of the Board of Directors of the Securities and Commodities Authority No. (3) For 2000 concerning the regulations of disclosure and transparency is being followed, it also adheres to article (14) of the Board of Directors of the Securities and Commodities Authority No. (2) of 2001 concerning the regulation of trading, clearing, settlement, transfer of ownership and custody of securities, in addition to the trading control procedures issued by the Abu Dhabi Securities Exchange by obtaining the required approvals from the relevant regulatory authorities and complying with the transaction directives and prohibition periods as specified in this article.
+Board members abide by the provisions of article 17 of Cabinet Resolution No. (12) Of 2000 Concerning the Regulation as to the Listing of Securities and Commodities, and furthermore, the article (36) of the Decision of the Board of Directors of the Securities and Commodities Authority No. (3) For 2000 Concerning the Regulations of Disclosure and Transparency is being followed, it also adheres to article (14) of the Board of Directors of the Securities and Commodities Authority No. (2) of 2001 Concerning the Regulation of Trading, Clearing, Settlement, Transfer of Ownership, and Custody of Securities, in addition to the trading control procedures issued by the Abu Dhabi Securities Exchange by obtaining the required approvals from the relevant regulatory authorities and complying with the transaction directives and prohibition periods as specified in this article.
 Furthermore, all members of the Board of Directors are obliged to disclose annual trading in the company's shares on their own account and to the account of their spouses and children.

-The table below contains the statement of ownership of the board members (including their spouses and children) of the Company's shares as of 31 December 2022
+The table below contains the statement of ownership of the Board of members (including their spouses and children) of the Company's shares as of 31 December 2023

-Ser Name Position/Kinship Owned Share as on 31 Dec.
-2022 Total sales during 2022 Total Purchases during 2022 Nader Ahmed Al Hammadi Chairman 229,336 = - 1 First-degree relatives Chairman's spouses 50,000 - - First-degree relatives Chairman's Son 4,500 - - First-degree relatives Chairman's Son 4,500 - 2 Sheikh Ahmed Mohammed Al - Dhaheri Vice Chairman 50,000 - - First-degree relatives Vice Chairman's spouses 100,511 - - 3 Ahmed Ali Khalfan Al - Dhaheri Board Member 2,518,652 - 173,379 4 Homaid Abdulla Ali Al Shimmari Board Member - - - 5 Khalifa Yousif Abdulla Al Khoori Board Member 3,443 1=1 - 6 Saif Saeed Mohammed Al- Dhaheri Board Member 16,797 - - 7 Abdulla Seddiq Mohamed Al Khoori Board Member - - - 8 Abdulmunim Saif Hamoud Al Kindi Board Member - . - 9 Mohammad Khalil Foulathi Al Khoori Board Member - - -
+Name Position/Kinship Owned shares as on 31 December 2023 Total sales during 2023 Total purchase s during 2023 Nader Ahmed Mohamed Al Hammadi Chairman 229,336 - - 1 First-degree relatives Chairman's Spouses 50,600 - - First-degree relatives Chairman's Son 4,500 - - 2 Sheikh Ahmed Mohammed Sultan Aldhaheri Vice Chairman 50,000 - - First-degree relatives Vice Chairman's Spouses 100,511 - - 3 Homaid Abdulla Ali Al Shimmari Board Member - - - 4 Abdulla Seddiq Mohamed Al Khoori Board Member - - - 5 Mohamed Khalil Foulathi Al Khoori Board Member - - - 6 Mansour Mohamed AlMulla Board Member - - - 7 Saeed Ali Albedwawi Board Member - - - 8 Ahmed Salem Obaid Aldhaheri Board Member - - - 9 Elena Sorlini Board Member - - -

-Board of Directors
+3. Formation of the Board of Directors